appbaseio/reactivesearch-api-k8s/Readme.md

     _Once the cluster is created you will get cluster IP + status in output._

     ![](https://i.imgur.com/yq9gS3Y.png)

+    >_Note: For GKE clusters you will need to have cluster admin role added.
+Following is the command: `kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin`_

 - **Step 2 -** Get custom resources for ECK k8s operator